zacum/youthfully-test/README.md

 ### Pipeline

 The main branch for the development is `dev` and `main` branch is directly connected with the hosting server.
-CI/CD is supported Vercel.com, we are using vercel for the hosting service.
+CI/CD is supported by Vercel.com, we are using vercel for the hosting service.

 ### Development guideline